What Happens in Cabo, Stays in Cabo: Itinerary for a week-long stay in Los Cabos, Mexico

 We were too far outside of the town of Cabo San Lucas during our last stay for a quick visit but this time, we made a point to check it out.
 We caught the city bus (WAY nicer than any bus I’ve seen in the U.S.) for about $2 per person each way and it took about 25 minutes, picking us up from right outside the lobby.
 If you would rather take a cab, it is about a $30 ride each way.

 The marina area of Cabo San Lucas is super clean and safe to walk around.
-We found a gift shop selling $1 Dos Equis and took advantage of the absence of open container laws by strolling the marina, sipping on cold beer.
+We found a gift shop selling $1 Dos Equis and took advantage of the no open container laws by strolling the marina, sipping on cold beer.
 Yes, the marina area was just as touristic as you’d think it would be but it made for great people watching.

 We didn’t really have time for it but there were lots of water taxis available to run you out to El Arco, the famous arch-like rock formation off the marina.
 There are glass bottom boats around too and you do have the option of spending some time on Lovers Beach at the base of the rocks.